Who I Am

 In organizing my own life, I make sure to include healthy food, dance and yoga, and time with friends and colleagues.
-I am the treasurer of the board in 2015/16 for NAPO-SFBA, our association’s regional chapter, and I was the secretary in 2014/15.
+I was the secretary of the board in 2014/15 and the treasurer of the board in 2015/16 for NAPO-SFBA, our association’s regional chapter.
 I also serve on the board of a conscious dance community (we run a fabulous summer camp, check it out).

 I was born in New York, grew up in Florida, moved back to Manhattan, and then to the magical world of San Francisco.
 I live in Berkeley with in-house tech support, who also happens to be my wonderful and talented husband.
 I’m grateful every day for beauty and freedom in the Bay Area and in my life.

 * Paper is not going away; although we’ll do all we can to go paperless and diminish the piles.